Barauni Thermal Power Station

 Three 15MW units at the plant, which were commissioned in the early to mid-1960's have been decommissioned.
 BSPHCL states that Unit No. 4 & 5, both of which are Polish made 50MW units, were shut down in 1995 and 1996 "due to pollution problem."
 BSPHCL states that it proposed recommissioning the units but the Central Electricity Authority "declared revival/R&M of these units not Techno-economically viable."

 BSPHCL has proposed a 500 megawatt (MW) coal-fired expansion to the plant, comprising two 250MW units referred to as Barauni 8 & 9.
 It is proposed that the new units at the existing power station be commissioned by June 2014, with the second 250MW unit commissioned four months later.
 BSPHCL states that it seeking to source an additional 2.65 million tonnes a year from a Ministry of Coal allocation over either the Rajmahal coal field or Urma Pahari Tola.
 BSPHCL states on its website that a "firm coal linkage still awaited."

 The utility also states that 60 cusecs of water have been approved for the existing plant and the expansion by the Government of Bihar.
 However, the Central Water Commission (CWC) have only approved 45 Cusecs from the Ganga river.

 In 2014 it was reported that during India Prime Minister Narendra Modi's visit to Japan, an agreement was reached between the two countries to launch a feasibility study by Japan International Cooperation Agency (JICA) for the setting up of a 250 MW supercritical thermal power plant (STPP) in Barauni.
-It was reported that the land, water, and coal (1.5 million tonnes per annum) requirements for the new plant were already met, and JICA would be applying for environmental clearance.
+It was reported that the land, water, and coal (1.5 million tonnes per annum) requirements for the new plant were already met, and JICA had applied for environmental clearance in November 2013.